Core Rules

 • Stack: 10 items to a slot.
 For example, “quiver of arrows 10/10”.

 Unless they are magical, worn things like clothing, footwear, jewelry, and backpacks do not take up slots (though armor does) and may be considered petty.
-If a PC carries an additional set of clothing, that may take up a slot, however.
+If an adventurer carries an additional set of clothing, that may take up a slot, however.
 Petty items may also be small things that could conceivably fit in someone’s pockets.

 Currency

-500 coins take up 1 slot in games with coins.
+500 coins take up 1 slot.
 The first 500 coins can be considered as petty (does not take up a slot).
-For games with credits or notes, consider currency as petty.

 Other Burdens

-Burden slots can also be occupied by Wounds, Fatigue, Charge, Spellburn, Radiation Poisoning, Symbiotic Fungi, Toxicity Levels, or other permanent and semi-permanent things, depending on the setting.
+Burden slots can also be occupied by Wounds, Fatigue, Spellburn, Symbiotic Fungi, or other permanent and semi-permanent things.

 Skills

-To perform a task, a PC must have skill, time, and tools.
-There may be situations where environmental factors or opportunity substitute for tools or skills.
+To perform a task, an adventurer must have skill, time, and tools.
+There may be situations where environmental factors or opportunities substitute for tools or skills.

-The impact of success or failure may also have nuance based on the skill level of the PC.
+The impact of success or failure may also have nuance based on the skill level of the adventurer.

 Always err on the side of fiction first and consider what the consequences of failure are and if they are even interesting enough to require rolling.